omarelweshy/blog/_posts/2021-10-07-how-to-manage-dotfiles.md

 Everything is ready.
 By opening `~/dotfiles/.tmux.conf` and `~/.tmux.conf` side-by-side, every editing happens to any of two files, it happens to another.

 ![Tracking](/media/tracking.gif)
-we have a file that configures tmux and tracked by git into your `.dotfiles` github repo.
+we have a file that configures tmux and same file tracked by git into your `.dotfiles` github repo.

 Finally go to `~/.dotfiles` and push to Github.